KibaekJeong/ComputerVision---Image-Capationing/README.md

 Originally, Udacity requires student to build with basic LSTM.
 However, I wanted to go deeper and develop a better model with Attention based LSTM.
 So, the project repo is divided into two different section.
 One with using LSTM and another with using Attention based LSTM.

 ## Result
 Two different network with LSTM decoder and attetion LSTM decoder has been developed and compared.
-Attention based LSTM definately was able to achieve lower loss value, but required much longer training time.
+Attention based LSTM definately was able to achieve lower loss value at lower epoch, but required much longer training time.
+Network with Regular LSTM decoder achieved 1.669 at epoch 5.
+Network with Attention LSTM decoder achieved 1.243 at epoch 4.
+(Training stopped at epoch 4/5 due to too much of time consumption)

 Both networks were able to output reasonable captioning for images.

 Here are some of the output from the network.